 - For retirement accounts, the minimum opening balance is $500.

-- Titan Opportunities requires a minimum of $10,000 in deposits across all accounts.
+- Titan Opportunities and Titan Offshore require a minimum of $10,000 in deposits with Titan.

-- Titan Invest's minimum withdrawal is the same as the minimum investment for individual accounts — $100.
+- Titan's minimum withdrawal is the same as the minimum investment for individual accounts — $100.

 Titan is a legitimate investing option.
-Titan makes investing simple, using an algorithm and a small number of preselected stocks.
+Titan makes investing simple — its team buys and sells stocks on behalf of its clients’ portfolios.
 Though the company only has a few years under its belt, it has over 25,000 clients.
-It actively monitors portfolios and provides research so you can understand why it chooses specific stocks and how they're working.
+It actively monitors portfolios and provides research updates so you can understand how your money is invested and why.

 However, Titan may not be the right choice for everyone.
 Popular investments, such as bonds or cryptocurrency, aren't available, and if you want a say in which specific stocks you invest in, Titan probably isn't for you.
 The 1% fee for accounts over $10,000 is also higher than some companies with similar services offer.
 Overall, Titan is a good option if you're looking into easy investing.